 - Where can I find more information on Australia’s Work and Holiday visa?

-- Will Australians be able to apply for a Work and Holiday visa to Singapore?
+- Can Australians apply for a Work and Holiday visa to Singapore?

 - How can I show that I meet the functional English requirements?